TRojaner2013/eyeBOLD/README.md

 The -s flag indicates for how many species location data are downloaded in parallel.
 Note, that there is a hard coded maximum at GBIFs side.
-In order to save disk space, we strongly recommand to keep this at max.
+In order to save disk space, we strongly recommend to keep this at max.
 1500 depending on you disk size.
 The smaller the value, the smaller the download will be.
-Keep in mind that we need to downloas a lot of data.
+Keep in mind that we need to download a lot of data.
 Being limited by GBIFs response time, this process most likely takes over 4d to complete.
-**We strongly encurage you to use the database provided by us in a future release**
+**We strongly encourage you to use the database provided by us in a future release**

 # Usage